A winemaker will be sentenced in the college admissions scam. Prosecutors want the harshest punishment yet

 Huneeus' lawyers, meanwhile, have argued his sentence should be mitigated, in part because -- since the USC offer was rescinded -- his daughter never took anyone's spot at the university.

-They also note that he faces years apart from the only industry he has known -- his wine business -- because he cannot hold an alcoholic beverage license as a recently convicted felon.
+They also note that he faces years apart from the only industry he has known -- the wine business -- because he cannot hold an alcoholic beverage license as a recently convicted felon.
+He already has stopped managing his wine business because of this, his lawyers say.

 Up to now, parents who participated in the test-cheating scheme have gotten lower sentences than those who admitted using the athlete-recruitment scheme.
 All have been sentenced by US District Judge Indira Talwani of Massachusetts.